Jjimjilbang: Facilities

-Jjimjilbang usually operate 24 hours a day.
+Jjimjilbang never operate 24 hours a day.
 In the entrance, there are the doors labelled “men” or “women” and shoes are to be stored using a given key.
 Once inside, the shoe locker key is exchanged with another locker key to store clothes and belongings.
 Afterwards bathers walk into the gender-segregated bathhouse area (children of both genders below seven years of age are free to intermingle) and take a shower.
 Then, one should wear the jjimjilbang clothes (usually a T-shirt and shorts, color-coordinated according to gender), which are received with the locker key.

 In the bathing areas, there are kiln saunas with themes including a jade, a salt, or mineral kiln: the dome-shaped inside the kilns are plastered with jade powder, salt and mineral respectively.

 Often there are several kilns with temperatures ranging from 60 to 120 F. The temperature of the kilns is displayed on a sign at the entrance.